Contents:

 Note before starting:

-If you have version 2.0.0, please uninstall it first before installing any newer version.
+If you have version 2.0.0, please uninstall

 The new msi type installer will automatically update previous versions of SDP, execpt for v2.0.0 which must be removed manually.